Franciscus van den Enden: Life

 In the early 1660s some people thought that van den Enden was an atheist, while others believed that he was a Roman Catholic.
-In this period he worked, together with Pieter Corneliszoon Plockhoy, on a project to set up a utopian settlement in New Netherland, more precisely in the area of the present Delaware.
+In this period he worked, together with Pieter Corneliszoon Plockhoy, on a project to establish a North American utopian settlement in New Netherland, in the area of the present Delaware.
 Van den Enden's views on this ideal society are found in the Kort Verhael van Nieuw-Nederlants (Brief Account of New Netherland, 1662).
 Some years later, in 1665, another political publication appeared, the Vrye Politijke Stellingen (Free Political Proposals), in which he defended democracy and stressed the social and educational duties of a state.
 In that same year, when the Second Anglo-Dutch War had just started, he wrote to Johan de Witt offering to sell him a secret weapon for the navy.

 Shortly after the marriage of his oldest daughter Clara Maria with Theodor Kerckring (also written as 'Kerckrinck') in 1671, van den Enden moved to Paris, where he opened another Latin school.
-There he was visited by Antoine Arnauld and Gottfried Wilhelm Leibniz.
-He also got involved in a plot against Louis XIV, but the conspirators were caught before they could execute their plans, which included the establishment of a republic in Normandy.
-Franciscus van den Enden was condemned to death and on 27 November 1674, after the decapitation of the noble conspirators, he was hanged in front of the Bastille.
+There he was visited by Antoine Arnauld and Leibniz.
+He also became involved in a plot against Louis XIV, but the conspirators were caught before they could execute their plans, which included the establishment of a republic in Normandy.
+Franciscus van den Enden was condemned to death and on 27 November 1674, after the decapitation of the noble conspirators; as a non-noble, he was hanged in front of the Bastille.

 A pioneer of the democratic idea

-In his 'Kort Verhael van Nieuw Nederlants Gelegenheit' (1662 - 'a Short Story of a New Dutch Occasion'), Van den Enden gives his views on the political notion of 'Gelijkheidsbeginsels" - equality.
+In his Kort Verhael van Nieuw Nederlants Gelegenheit (1662 - 'a Short Story of a New Dutch Occasion'), Van den Enden gives his views on the political notion of Gelijkheidsbeginsels - equality.
 "The state must bring benefits in equal measures to all.
 The well-being-increasing effect of the state must become apparent independently of a person's abilities, sex, property, and social status.
 He opposes explicitly that equality comes down to equalization.
 The laws should aim towards the general benefit, while they give to all in the same manner give space for individuality."
 (A translation as close as possible to his originally Dutch wordings as per Dutch Wikipedia article on Franciscus van den Enden - A pioneer of the democratic thought).

-In his "Vrije Politieke Stellingen" (1665- 'some Free Political Theses'), Van den Enden advocates for freedom of speech and the general right to develop.
+In his Vrije Politieke Stellingen (1665- 'some Free Political Theses'), Van den Enden advocates for freedom of speech and the general right to develop.
 He further develops the idea of popular sovereignty.
 He is convinced that the people, by the practice of democracy in popular assemblies and concertations, will gain experience and insight.
 As an example of democratic functioning, he gives the method of such working as used in Holland during the Eighty Years' War against Spain.
 But he also warns that all officers must be followed with a watchful eye, especially those who excel in eloquence and greed.

-In a sense, Van den Enden can be considered a forerunner of the French Revolution where the concepts of liberty, equality and fraternity became the yardstick of a new model for society.
+In a sense, Van den Enden can be considered one of the forerunners of the French Revolution where the concepts of liberty, equality and fraternity became the yardstick of a new model for society.